- CLASS: Aves (Birds)

 It’s a good thing pelicans are successful fishers, because they are among the largest of all birds.
 An adult pelican may eat up to 4 pounds (1.8 kilograms) of fish per day!
 Around the world, pelicans are accused of competing with fishermen as well as with the commercial fishing industry.
 Yet studies show that pelicans usually eat “rough” fish, such as carp, shiners, mullet, and minnows, which are not favorites with people.

-Pelicans at the San Diego Zoo and San Diego Zoo Safari Park get trout, smelt, mackerel, herring, sardines, or trout, depending on the species.
+Pelicans at the San Diego Zoo and San Diego Zoo Safari Park get trout, smelt, mackerel, herring, sardines, or trout.

 Pelicans rarely make a sound outside of their breeding colony.
 If displeased, they hiss through the gaping bill.
 Only at mealtimes or in their large breeding colonies do the pelicans become vocal, indulging in a sort of grunting sound to express their excitement.
 Some pelicans also clap their bill while looking up, gape, bow, and wag their head to defend territory.

 Breeding colonies often consist of hundreds of these birds all crowded onto one small island.
-Breeding season varies with the species.
+Breeding season varies among species.
 Brown pelicans in warmer climes may nest throughout the year.
 American white pelicans in colder areas nest in May and June.